atvs1478/sq/README.md

 To access NVS, in the webUI, go to credits and select "shows nvs editor".
 Go into the NVS editor tab to change NFS parameters.
 In syntax description below \<\> means a value while \[\] describe optional parameters.

 ### I2C
 The NVS parameter "i2c_config" set the i2c's gpio used for generic purpose (e.g. display).
 Leave it blank to disable I2C usage.
 Note that on SqueezeAMP, port must be 1.
-Default speed is 400000.
+Default speed is 400000 but some display can do up to 800000 or more.
 Syntax is
 ```
 sda=<gpio>,scl=<gpio>[,port=0|1][,speed=<speed>]
 ```